JoeyLipton/joeylipton.github.io/README.md

 # joeylipton.github.io

-This is just a website, feel free to clone my website if you want to.
+This is just a website.
+Feel free to clone my website if you want to, there is nothing stopping you.

 Also hit me up on discord at JoeyLipton#5169 if you want to play Quake.